Şahin Giray: Life

-Eventually, under enormous pressure from Russia and facing the inevitability of defeat, he agreed to a Russian offer to incorporate the Khanate into the Russian Empire.
+Sahin's westernization policies led to rebellion in 1777.
+He was only able to resume control in 1778 thanks to the assistance of Catherine II and the Russian military.
+This turmoil turned into full civil war that led to Sahin's dethronement by the Russia's Catherine the Great in 1783.
+Eventually, under enormous pressure from Russia and facing the inevitability of defeat, he agreed to annexation of the Khanate into the Russian Empire.
 As a result, he was compelled to move to Saint Petersburg, where he lived under house arrest.
 He appealed to be allowed to move to Edirne, where he had spent much of his childhood.
 In 1787, Russia and the Ottoman Empire agreed to allow him to move to Edirne.
 This move was not the retirement he was expecting because the Ottoman authorities saw him as a possible challenger to the imperial Ottoman throne.
 He was moved under arrest to Constantinople and then Rhodes where he was executed later that year under the order of the Ottoman sultan Abdul Hamid I.

 Şahin Giray's family lived in Burgazada, Istanbul after his execution.